thosearetheguise/thosearetheguise.github.io/_posts/2021-09-21-Vulnhub-Hackerkid-1.md

 Final Instruction Pointer: 0x7fe67d2040dcL
 ```

-Check locally to see if there is now something listening on port 5600
+Now that its injected, we need to check locally to see if there is now something listening on port 5600

 ```
 saket@ubuntu:/tmp$ netstat -anlp